Looking for the best things to do in New York City in the fall? You’ve come to the right place!

 - Pick a pumpkin from Queens County Farm

 - Bryant Park Winter Village & Ice Skating

 - Check out Tompkins Square Halloween dog parade

 - Take an after-hours tour of Green-Wood Cemetery

-- Take in the fall foliage from a boat
+- Take in the fall foliage from a cruise

 - Check out Boo at the Zoo

-- Take Part in the Greenwich Village Halloween Parade
+- Participate in the Greenwich Village Halloween Parade

 Map of Best Fall Activities New York City

 I hope you enjoyed this guide as much as I enjoyed creating it!
 Don’t hesitate to reach out with questions – happy to help!
 Hopefully this guide makes visiting New York City in the fall a breeze (pun-intended).